Counter-Guerrilla: Post-USSR

-In the early 1990s, Turkey and America were at loggerheads over the Kurdish issue.
+In the early 1990s, Turkey and United States were at loggerheads over the Kurdish issue.
 In order to reduce U.S. influence over the Turkish military, chief of staff Doğan Güreş restructured the ÖHD and renamed it to the Special Forces Command (Özel Kuvvetler Komutanlığı, or ÖKK) in 1992.
 The ÖKK, whose 7000+ recruits are nicknamed the "Maroon Berets" (Bordo Bereliler), combats terrorism and protects the chiefs of staff and the president on trips abroad.
 Similarly, civilian counter-guerrillas are collectively named the White Forces (Beyaz Kuvvetler).

 In 1993, the parliament formed a commission (Faili Meçhul Cinayetleri Araştırma Komisyonu) to investigate the numerous unsolved murders believed to be perpetrated by the Counter-Guerrilla.
 Their report enumerated 1797 such deaths; 316 in 1992 and 314 in 1993 alone.
 General Güreş contacted the Speaker of Parliament, Hüsamettin Cindoruk, to stop the investigation in order to prevent the outing of his men.
 Meanwhile, State Security Court prosecutor Nusret Demiral ordered the police force not to co-operate with the parliamentary commission in solving the crimes.

 Turkey maintains strong military ties with the U.S., through the Office of Defense Cooperation Turkey (ODC-T), whose leader is "the single point of contact with the Turkish General Staff regarding all United States military organizations and activities in Turkey".
 As of 2008, this position is held by major general Eric J. Rosborg.
 Since 1993, the chiefs of the ODC-T have been U.S. Air Force generals.
 The offices of the ODC-T are located at Kirazlıdere Mevkii, İsmet İnönü Bulvarı No. 94, Balgat, 06100 Ankara.